aria-1337/amazon-ads-suck/README.md

 1) clone this repo
 2) go to `chrome://extensions` in your chrome browser
 3) in the upper right toggle `Developer mode`
-4) select the `load unpacked` button in the upper left then it should be in your extensions!
+4) select the `load unpacked` button in the upper left and upload this repo then it should be in your extensions!

 ### Known bugs